wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 **Q:**&ensp;How is it done?

 **M:**&ensp;There is no ‘how’ here.
-Just keep in mind the feeling ‘I Am’, merge in it, until your mind and feeling become one.
-By repeated attempts you will stumble on the right balance of attention and affection and your mind will be firmly established in the thought-feeling ‘I Am’.
+Just keep in mind the feeling ‘I am’, merge in it, until your mind and feeling become one.
+By repeated attempts you will stumble on the right balance of attention and affection and your mind will be firmly established in the thought-feeling ‘I am’.
 Whatever you think, say or do, this sense of immutable and affectionate being remains as the ever-present background of the mind.

 **Q:**&ensp;And you call it liberation?